TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 **YOUR CHOICES**

 **In General**
 We respect your right to make choices about the ways we collect, use and disclose your personal information.
 In most cases, we will ask you to indicate your choices at the time we collect your personal information.
-We will also include an “opt-out” link in newsletters or promotional emails we send you so that you can inform us that you do not wish to receive such communications from us in the future.
+We will also include an "opt-out" link in newsletters or promotional emails we send you so that you can inform us that you do not wish to receive such communications from us in the future.
 If you have created an account or a personal profile on this Site, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page.

 **Direct Marketing**
 We want to communicate with you only if you want to hear from us.
 You have the choice to be excluded from our offers and promotions and to be excluded from sharing personal information with our affiliates or Marketing Partners.
 If you choose not to receive information from us or do not want us to share your personal information with our affiliates or Marketing Partners, please let us know by calling us at 1-800-821-5744 or by sending us an email at customerservice@blair.com.
-Please be sure to include your email address, full name, and specifically what information you do not want to receive, such as “no phone offers”, “no mail offers”, “no email offers”, or “no sharing of information with Marketing Partners.”
+Please be sure to include your email address, full name, and specifically what information you do not want to receive, such as "no phone offers", "no mail offers", "no email offers", or "no sharing of information with Marketing Partners."
 DO NOT include your Social Security number or account number in the email.
 We will respond to reasonable requests within a reasonable time and, in any event, within the time period required by law.

 Even if you ask us not to share or use your personal information for direct marketing purposes, we may still use your personal information, when you purchase from us online or through our catalogs to contact you via phone, email or mail to address questions specific to your order, even if you have opted to not receive marketing communications.